milanm/csharp-cheatsheet/README.md

 Structs are value types and are suitable for small, immutable data structures.

+Note that you cannot give initial values to a struct unless you make it static or const.

 ```csharp
 // Basic struct definition
 public struct Point